mostafa-abokhadra/running-your-business/c) business plan/c) market analysis/analysis.md

 # market analysis

-reputation in the market
-your sales figures

-it is a methodology used to gain reliable data about specific markets and target customers.
+it is a methodology used to gain reliable data about **specific markets** and **target customers**.

+### analysis of our own business

+- using past performance and sales
+- reputation in the market
+- why customer buying form you (buyting benefits)
+- public awareness and perceptions your brand and offerings.
+- Understand public views regarding your CEO
+- Measure the satisfaction levels of you own customers
+- gather suggestions for service improvements.
+- Analyze audience and student opinions on pricing
+- What features do your products lack that users are asking for

+### market analysis

 - past and current market conditions (overall industry)
 - market attributes